Why publish with the Journal of Cancer & Allied Specialties?

 Reviews of published literature and meta-analysis will be published in this section.
 Manuscripts are required to have an abstract that should consist of introduction, methods, results, and conclusion.
 Word count should not exceed 500 words.
 The article should consist of introduction, methods, results, and conclusion sections.
-Recommended word limit is 4000 words.
-There are no restrictions on number of references.
+The recommended word limit is 4000 words.
+There are no restrictions on the number of references.

 * Narrative reviews are discouraged.
-However, they will be considered for review and publication if they focus on the latest information about diagnosis and management of diseases and conditions, emphasizing what is new; typically written by senior experts in the field.
-Authors are advised to make a presubmission inquiry with the editorial office before submitting this type of manuscript.
+However, they will be considered for review and publication if they focus on the latest information about the diagnosis and management of diseases and conditions, emphasizing what is new, typically written by senior experts in the field.
+The authors are advised to make a presubmission inquiry with the editorial office before submitting this type of manuscript.
 Manuscripts are required to have an abstract that should consist of importance, observations, and conclusion and relevance.
 Word count should not exceed 500 words.
 The article structure can vary depending on the topic.
-However, recommended word limit is 4000 words.
-There are no restrictions on number of references.
+However, the recommended word limit is 4000 words.
+There are no restrictions on the number of references.

 4. Editorial Policies